romanmikh/42/libft/README.md

 <a name="Overview"></a>
 ## 🧭 Overview

-	🌟 This project involves recreating fundamental C functions and compiling them into a library for future project use 🌟
+	🌟 Recreating fundamental C functions and compiling them into a library for future project use 🌟

 ### Functions from `<ctype.h>` library